zogzog/cubicweb/doc/book/en/development/datamodel/baseschema.rst

 ----------------------------------

-The library defines a set of entity schemas that are required by the system or commonly used in *CubicWeb* applications.
+The library defines a set of entity schemas that are required by the system or commonly used in *CubicWeb* instances.

 Entity types used to store the schema